These Mini Chorizo Chili Bread Bowls make a fun hand-held snack for game day!

 - 36-48 small round individually-baked yeast rolls

-- Place the chorizo in a 4 quart sauce pot and set over medium heat.
+Place the chorizo in a 4-quart saucepan and set over medium heat.
 Break it apart with a wooden spoon and brown the chorizo for 3-4 minutes.
 Then add in the onions and garlic and continue to cook until the onions are softened, stirring occasionally.

 - Add in the beans, Old El Paso chopped green chiles, crushed tomatoes, chopped chipotle peppers, balsamic vinegar, and cumin.
 Add 1 cup water and stir to combine.
 Bring the chili to a simmer, reduce the heat if needed, and simmer for 20+ minutes to thicken.
 Stir occasionally so it doesn’t stick to the bottom of the pan.
 Turn the heat off when most of the liquid has cooked down and the chili is very thick.
 Taste, then salt and pepper as needed.